-The National K-9 Learning Center in Columbus, Ohio was established in 1975 by Scott Mueller.
-The National K-9 Training Center began by training dogs for both families and businesses throughout central Ohio.
-In 1977, Mueller is credited with revolutionizing support dog training when he trained a dog to aid a client who suffered from Muscular Dystrophy.
-Mueller later co-founded the non-profit organization, Support Dogs for the Handicapped, Inc. This organization trained dogs to aid individuals who were physically challenged.
+The National K-9 Training Center was established in 1975 in Columbus, Ohio.
+National K-9 founder Scott Mueller began by training dogs for both families and businesses throughout central Ohio.
+In 1977, Mueller was credited with revolutionizing support dog training when he trained a dog to aid a client who suffered from Muscular Dystrophy.
+Based on this and early support dog expereinces, Mueller co-founded the non-profit organization, Support Dogs for the Handicapped, Inc. This organization trained dogs to aid individuals who were physically challenged.
 Dogs were taught to retrieve objects, assist with wheelchairs and doors, provide physical support and stability, and to perform other physical necessities to make life easier for their humans.
 Support Dogs for the Handicapped, Inc. eventually merged with Canine Companions for Independence (CCI), based in California.
+National K-9 also developed its Working Dog Division to train dogs for scent detection, protection, and law enforcement.

 By the early 1980’s National K-9 had established itself as a leader within the field of training dogs for family and service.
 It was through this early success that the School for Dog Trainers would eventually evolve.
 Based on his early experiences, Mueller recognized the need for a more professional approach to dog training and dog trainer education.
-He began by accepting an apprentice in 1979 and in 1981 he established the National K-9 School for Dog Trainers.
+He began by accepting an apprentice in 1979 and in 1981 he established the National K-9 School of Dog Trainers.
 Mueller set out to establish a curriculum that would prepare interested individuals to pursue successful careers in professional dog training.
 During the 1980’s, the School for Dog Trainers expanded its curriculum and attracted students from all over the United States and many foreign countries.

+In 1990, National K-9 moved into its newly developed training and learning center on Morrison Road in Columbus.
 During the 1990’s Mueller formed a partnership with Bob Jervis.
-This partnership with Jervis allowed National K-9 to expand and evolve its training, behavior, and business-related curriculums.
+This partnership with allowed National K-9 to expand and evolve its training, behavior, and business-related curriculums.
 The 1990’s also included expansion of National K-9’s specialty and working dog divisions.
-In September of 1999 the School for Dog Trainers celebrated its 100th class.
+In September of 1999, the School for Dog Trainers celebrated its 100th class.
 In the year 2000 Chris Altier was asked to join the National K-9 staff as an instructor and would eventually become a part owner.

 In addition to its School for Dog Trainers, National K-9 offers: Obedience Training, Behavior Counseling, Puppy Preschool, Specialty Training, and Boarding Services to dogs and their owners.
 National K-9’s comprehensive puppy preschool program has served as a model for many professional trainers around the world.
 Over the years National K-9 instructors have been continually developing a wealth of experience training a wide variety of breeds and mixed breeds.
-National K-9 trainers have experience training dogs for handicapped assistance, tracking, and scent detection.
+National K-9 trainers have experience training dogs for service, tracking, and scent detection.
 National K-9 also has experience training dogs for law enforcement and their handlers.